morrownr/USB-WiFi/README.md

 ##### chipsets - rtl8812bu and rtl8822bu - AC1200 - USB 3
 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)

 The rtl8812bu chipset may see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
-This chipset tends to run cool, which is good, and Realtek currently provides updated out-of-kernel driver source code on a semi-regular basis.
+This chipset tends to run cool, which is good.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.

 The Good: